PeARSearch/PeARS-lite/README.md

     sudo pip install virtualenv

-Then change into the PeARS-orchard directory:
+Then change into the PeARS-lite directory:

-    cd PeARS-for-toppix
+    cd PeARS-lite

 Then run: